Fall 2025 Syllabus

 Art and Its Significance: An Anthology of Aesthetic Theory, 3rd edition, ed.
 Stephen David Ross.
 State University of New York Press, 1994.

 The purpose of the course is to introduce the student to a number of philosophical questions regarding art.
 Perhaps the most important of these, or at least one that has long been of central concern to the philosophy of art, is the Socratic question with regard to art, i.e., “what is art?”
 This question seeks some defining essence, some definition of art that would enable one to recognize art when one encounters it and to distinguish art from what is not art.
 Another central question concerns whether or not, and upon what basis, evaluative judgments regarding art are possible.
 Are evaluative judgments regarding art merely matters of taste, purely personal opinion, or is there some basis upon which to make an evaluative judgment of art that is not merely a matter of personal taste?
 In other words, is criticism of art possible?
 Philosophers of art are also concerned with the question of the purpose and value of art.
 What is art for?
 Do we learn something important in encountering art or does the purpose of art lie in giving pleasure in the contemplation of beautiful objects?
 Is the purpose of art to express feelings, to make statements, to transform society, or is art for art’s sake alone?
 What, then, is the value of art?
-Is art something merely extraneous to a healthy life or society, or is art vitally important, perhaps even necessary, or is art perhaps dangerous and thus subject to control and censorship?
+Is art like Plato thought dangerous and thus subject to control and censorship, or is it something merely extraneous, enjoyable perhaps but not necessary for a healthy life or society, or is art vitally important for human beings today?

 [Philosophy courses for GE purposes]: (As with all Philosophy courses) Students who successfully complete the course will be able to: